To graduate collaborative clinicians who will serve the healthcare needs of a global community with intelligence, compassion, and integrity.

 - The designed curriculum includes PAS 5050 and 5051 Clinical Problem Solving 1 and 2 which provide students with weekly observational pre-clinical experiences in the spring and summer semesters of their didactic year.
 Under the direction of their preclinical instructional faculty, students are provided direct access to patients and opportunity for practical application of classroom instruction.
 The course also affords faculty-facilitated, small group case-based learning opportunities to foster critical thinking skills essential to medical decision making.

-- On the End of Didactic Year Survey, 97% of students from the Class of 2018 (response rate=93%) and 100% of students from the Class of 2019 (response rate=91%) reported they were prepared by the Program regarding the development of their critical thinking skills.
+- On the End of Didactic Year Survey, 97% of students from the Class of 2018 (response rate=93%), 100% of students from the Class of 2019 (response rate=91%) and 100% of students from the Class od 2020 (response rate=96%) reported they were prepared by the Program regarding the development of their critical thinking skills.

-- Based on the Graduate Exit Survey data for the prior three graduating classes (Class of 2018, 2017, and 2016): The percentage of the class who responded that the PA program prepared them in meeting the competency of critical thinking was 97%, 95% and 97% respectively.
+- Based on the Graduate Exit Survey data for the prior three graduating classes (Class of 2019, 2018, and 2017): The percentage of the class who responded that the PA program prepared them in meeting the competency of critical thinking was 100% (response rate=88%), 98% (response rate=89%) and 95% (response rate=90%) respectively.

 - 2018 Alumni Survey: 94% of the respondents rated clinical preparation as effective to very effective.